 “You’d better still be in here!” he called out.
-“You’d better not have run.
-‘Cause if you took the coward’s way, I’m gonna make you wish you let that demon rip your throat out!
+“You’d better not have run. ’Cause if you took the coward’s way, I’m going to make you wish you let that demon rip your throat out!
 I’ve got plenty of ways to get at you.”

 I tensed, almost changing back into my human form.
 He was distracting me while his men sniffed me out.
 I couldn’t let him do this.

-I remained as still and silent as possible, focusing myself to pay attention to my surroundings, not his words.
+Remaining as still and silent as possible, I focused myself to pay attention to my surroundings, not his words.